 The word psychosis is used to describe conditions that affect the mind when there has been some loss of contact with reality.
-Psychosis can include hallucinations, paranoia or delusions, as well as disordered thoughts and speech, and can affect people from all walks of life.
+Psychosis can include hallucinations, paranoia or delusions, and disordered thoughts and speech, and can affect people from all walks of life.

-Psychosis often begins when a person is in their late teens to midtwenties.
-Psychosis can be a symptom of a mental illness such as schizophrenia or caused by medications or alcohol/drug misuse.
+Psychosis often begins when a person is in his or her late teens to midtwenties.
+Psychosis can be a symptom of a mental illness such as schizophrenia, or caused by medications, alcohol or drug abuse.
 Three out of 100 people will experience psychosis at some time in their lives, and about 100,000 adolescents and young adults in the US experience first episode psychosis each year.